PhanstielLab/plotgardener/README.md

 ## Dependencies

-Currently rtrackler needs to be installed manually.
+Currently `rtracklayer` needs to be installed manually.
 To install

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))